 By the law, he was referring to the 613 commandments which were in the first five books of the Old Testament, known as the Torah to the Jews.
 Searching for the one most important commandment actually was a big topic of discussion in Jesus' day.
 The Jews divided the Law into greater and smaller commandments.
 But they couldn't agree on determining which was most important.
 Some believed that it was the law respecting sacrifice.
 Others claimed that it was the law of washings and purification.
 And of course, there were other beliefs as to which was greatest as well.
 But no person was said to have the definitive answer.

 With all that being said, what did Jesus conclude about the matter?

 II.
 Jesus' Answer

-Jesus' reply was a direct quote from Deuteronomy 6:5 which says:
+Jesus' summary reply was a direct quote from Deuteronomy 6:5 which says:

 "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment" (22:37).

 However, our Lord takes the answer one step farther.
-He was the first person ever to combine Deuteronomy 6:5 withe Leviticus 19:18 in order to summarize the Law.
+He continues by combining Deuteronomy 6:5 with Leviticus 19:18 in order to summarize the Law.
 He tells them this: